nicovaras/dev.null/dev/_drafts/eci2.markdown

 Ok, we have our pipeline working, explored our data, made maps and created new datasets.
 Now what?
 We can start looking into making new features and transforming the existing ones into a better representation for the classifier.

-The features I'll end up adding are based on the map data we talked about in the [last post](http://dev.null.com.ar), combinations of the original features and insights from other studies on the same subject.
+The features I'll end up adding are based on the map data we talked about in the [last post](http://dev.null.com.ar){:target="_blank"}, combinations of the original features and insights from other studies on the same subject.
 Some of these worked flawlessly and others were terrible.

 Let's start with the map data we talk about earlier.
 I used what I saw in the map to clusterize "by hand" the hospitals and made 14 different regions.

 //mapa regiones

 It was a promising idea but sadly it didn't work at all.
-The gradient boosting method I'm using as model, lets you look at which features were more important at the moment of taking a decision.
+The gradient boosting method I'm using as model, let's you look at which features were more important at the moment of taking a decision.
 This new clusterization ended up not being important at all.

 On the other hand, the other approach of having the proportion of true/false for each hospital was surprisingly good.
 This feature improved the overall score.